-7.1.3 Repackaging Drug Evidence Following CU Exams
+7.1.3 Repackaging Drug or Valuable Evidence Following CU Exams

-Prior to returning evidence and where practicable, any item(s) that require additional examinations (e.g., latent prints) will be separated from bulk drug evidence and repackaged.
-An FBI Laboratory Drug Evidence label (7-248) is not required if the item(s) can be handled as general evidence within the FBI Laboratory (see LAB-200, Drug/Valuable Evidence Flow Chart).
+Where practicable, any item(s) that require additional examinations (e.g., latent prints) will be separated from bulk drug evidence and repackaged.
+An FBI Laboratory Drug Evidence label (7-248) is not required if the item(s) can be handled as general evidence within the FBI Laboratory.